LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This can involve one or several hundred data records.
 Again, the procedure for the user is to write their own evaluation scripts using the (+mrp)-library.
 This is particularly useful for complex analyses or custom algorithms, but not necessarily for simple standard tasks such as bias compensation or graphical plot outputs.
 For this purpose, (+cli) application is created further, to enable the user to create and execute complex evaluation pipelines for measurement data without programming.
-The figure \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps:
+The Figure \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps:

 1. Import the measurements
 2. Determine sensor bias value from imported measurements using a reference measurement